seanthegeek/yaramail/docs/source/tutorial.md

 - `header.yar` - Rules that apply to email header content
 - `body.yar` - Rules that apply to email body content
 - `header_body.yar` - Rules that apply to header and/or body content
-- `attachments.yar` - Rules that apply to email attachment content
+- `attachment.yar` - Rules that apply to email attachment content
 - `passwords.txt` - A list of passwords to try on password-protected attachments
-- `trusted_domains.txt` - A list of message from domains that return a `safe` verdict if the domain is authenticated and no YARA categories match other than safe
+- `implicit_safe_domains.txt` - a list of message From domains that return a safe verdict if the domain is authenticated and no YARA categories match other than safe
-- `trusted_domains_yara_safe_required.txt` - A list of message From domains that return a `safe` verdict if the domain is authenticated *and* the email itself has a YARA `safe` verdict

 :::{note}
 The expected names of these files can be changed using command-line arguments.